G1_DinoLab_Ebook

 How many apples are in boxes?

-9. Calculate and find out the train car numbers.
-Arrange the cars in increasing order.
+9. Add to find the train coaches numbers.
+Draw arrows to arrange the coaches in ascending order.

 Let’s Subtract